tensorflow/docs/site/en/guide/profiler.md

 ### Profile multiple GPUs

-TensorFlow does not officially support multiple GPU profiling yet.
-You can install CUDA® Toolkit 10.2 or later to profile multiple GPUs.
+TensorFlow currently supports multiple GPU profiling only for single host systems.
+Multiple GPU profiling for multi-host systems is currently not supported.
+Install CUDA® Toolkit 10.2 or later to profile multiple GPUs.
 As TensorFlow supports CUDA® Toolkit versions only up to 10.1 , create symbolic links to `libcudart.so.10.1` and `libcupti.so.10.1`.

 ```shell
 sudo ln -s /usr/local/cuda/lib64/libcudart.so.10.2 /usr/local/cuda/lib64/libcudart.so.10.1